Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 !!! note
     You need to be running SpiraTest / SpiraTeam v4.0 or later to use the integration with Rapise.

+## Using the Spira Dashboard

+!!! important
+    If you are reading this guide for the first time we recommend to proceed to the [next section](#creating-a-rapise-test-from-a-spiratest-test-case) and after learning the basics return here.
+This section comes to play when you are planning to create a real big set of tests for your application.

+You can interact with SpiraTest using the [Spira Dashboard](spira_dashboard_2.md) that is available from the `View > Spira Dashboard` menu.
+This provides a convenient way of working with SpiraTest, allowing you to quickly create, save and open test cases from SpiraTest.

+### Frameworks

+If you are just starting your test automation project and have Rapise 8.0+ we highly recommend to use new [Framework mode](./Frameworks/frameworks.md) and use new {==Sync with Spira==} [button](./spira_dashboard_2.md#framework-view-rapise-80) that handles everything: creation of test sets and test cases as well as file uploading/downloading.
+The framework mode also has simplified way of [handling parameters and configurations](./Frameworks/parameters.md).

 ## Creating a Rapise Test From a SpiraTest Test Case

 !!! important
     In this section we describe a simplified process to give a basic understanding of SpiraTest integration.
-Once you are ready to start implementing a set of tests for your application we recommend to review the [Frameworks section](./Frameworks/frameworks.md) first.
+Once you are ready to start implementing a set of tests for your application we recommend to review the [Frameworks section](#frameworks).

 To create a new Rapise test linked to a SpiraTest test case, go to `File > Create New > New Test`.
 This will bring up the following dialog box: